-As previously mentioned, the PRISMA API relies on Swagger to build our developer documentation from moment of coding to the moment of problem-solving.
-Therefore, the latest updates are always swiftly available.
+As previously mentioned, the PRISMA API relies on Swagger to build our developer documentation from coding to problem-solving.
+Therefore, the latest updates are always available quickly.

 Should you so require, we can provide an example client for testing purposes.
-Moreover, we offer support in a wide range of languages.
 Just contact our customer support team!

 Swagger UI: All PRISMA API functions can be called from the Swagger UI.